 Chemistry Notes & Problems (notes and practice problems on a large number of topics from Purdue University)

-Subject Specific Tutorials at Kahn Academy (with an emphasis on chemistry, biology, math, and economics)
+Subject Specific Tutorials at Khan Academy (with an emphasis on chemistry, biology, math, and economics)

 Calculus Help (basic calculus tutorials on limits, continuity, and derivatives)